ibomash/LittleMoments/README.md

 ## What now

-The app's current state is pre-alpha.

-There is sufficient code to begin a timer and log the results to HealthKit, but it is not plugged into an end-to-end app experience yet.
+The app's current state is alpha.
+There are basic capabilities to start a session, set a bell, and log the results to Apple Health.

 ## Looking into the future